If in the "Frames" option, use the buttons at left to move

 check which can be stopped, or even better use a credit card where

 charges can be disputed if the goods are not delivered.
-E-Bay also
+These payment

 method of payment on E-Bay.
 Having a PAYPAL account is certainly easy